 EDVARD MUNCH

-Munch's Journey from Norwegian Naturalist to European Expressionist
+From Norwegian Naturalist to European Expressionist

-"I have decided to become an artist"
+Munch noted early on: "I have decided to become a painter.".

 Thielska Galleriet - Public Domain, 1902